squidgy617/BrawlInstallerPlugins/README.md

 If you find any bugs or issues with the plugins, please submit them as an issue here on GitHub or message me about it directly on discord @ Squidgy#9561

+## Features
+- Install or uninstall fully playable characters into a build of Super Smash Bros.
+Brawl in just a few clicks.
+- Automatic detection and handling of conflicts on fighter IDs, names, soundbanks, Effect.pac IDs, and more.
+- Numerous settings to support many different kinds of builds.
+- Tools to easily list IDs already in use in a build.
+- Automatic backup and restore features in case of unintended results.
+- Logging features to help diagnose issues when they are encountered.
+- Support for Ex modules and several non-Ex modules (Lucario, Marth, Sonic, and Pit's patched PM module).

 # Installation
 ## Prerequisites
 In order for these plugins to function correctly, you will need a few things: